marcinbudny/servicebus_exporter/README.md

+# Azure Service Bus Prometheus exporter - Helm Chart

+This is a fork from https://github.com/marcinbudny/servicebus_exporter, just for the Helm Chart.

 # Azure Service Bus Prometheus exporter
 Azure Service Bus metrics Prometheus exporter.
 Does not use Azure Monitor, connects to the Service Bus directly and scrapes all queues, topics and subscriptions.